w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Relationship** (why to change state to Manufactured):
   - "offboarding" the device, i.e. reset to factory defaults
+  - data that is not specific to Manufactured state should be deleted

 **Actor** who triggers next state transition: provider/vendor or user, based on native built-in mechanisms and protocols.